 So what sets CorePlot apart from others?
 We already saw several extremely good projects.
 Artsy was able to build a successful software business “in the open”.
 MiniKeePass was an application that extended the legacy of the core KeePass community and brought an excellent password management utility to the mainstream mobile platforms.
-And Kodi was an entire software suite bringing all the features you might imagine into your living room’s enterntainment system, and also building a massive community of loyal users along the way.
+And Kodi was an entire software suite bringing all the features you might imagine into your living room’s entertainment system, and also building a massive community of loyal users along the way.
 What could CorePlot possible bring to the table to compete against the others?

-One of the most important aspects of code reusabilty is good architecture, intuitive interface, loose coupling and high cohesion.
+One of the most important aspects of code reusability is good architecture, intuitive interface, loose coupling and high cohesion.
 Obviously, if we want to use the same code in different settings, it has to be abstract and very well segmented.
 But that’s easier said than done and all developers know that. it’s more of an art than a process.
 Many have tried and even more have failed.

 Looking back at the specific case of CorePlot, the problem that framework is trying to resolve is inherently difficult.
 There are lots of components in a graph and there are more types and styles of graphs that any of us can imagine.
 So how do you create a library that’s, at the same time easy to comprehend, fully customizable and well structured?
 Well, I have no idea… but it seems the CorePlot authors sort of do.

 The framework itself is so big and the architecture and core principles behind it so deep that it would be impossible to explain in this article.
 In fact, it really deserves a whole dedicated issue (coming soon?).